Frequently Asked Questions

 In what ways is the ERC independent - who does it report to?

 The RCMP Act requires the Chair of the ERC to report directly to Parliament each year on the activities and recommendations of the ERC.
-The Minister of Public Safety and Emergency Preparedness is responsible for ensuring the tabling of the annual report of the Chair in Parliament.
+The Minister of Public Safety and Emergency Preparedness is responsible for tabling of the annual report of the Chair in Parliament.

 What is the structure of the ERC and how many employees does it have?